What Is water-baseD SCREEN printing?

 This type of printing can cost a bit more than traditional plastisol printing as a few extra steps are involved in the printing setup.
 But if that wearable, breathable, retail feel is what you’re after, you just can’t go wrong with waterbase.

-It's difficult to pinpoint a single, typical cost for waterbase printed t-shirts as several factors can affect your final price.
+It's difficult to pinpoint a single, typical cost for water-based screen printed t-shirts as several factors can affect your final price.
 These can include:

 • Order quantity: Generally, the more shirts you order, the lower the cost per garment becomes.
 This is because set-up costs are spread across a larger quantity.